Ph.D. in Business Psychology

 The I/O Track will be offered in “executive style” format on our Los Angeles campus.
 Students meet face-to-face one weekend a month (Saturday and Sunday from 9 a.m. until 4 p.m.) for class.
 Each student is enrolled in two courses per term, therefore each day (Saturday or Sunday) in the classroom is an individual course and equivalent to two weeks of traditional in-class seat time.
 The additional coursework (approximately 40%) will occur through an online format during the weeks between face-to face meetings.

-Application to The Chicago School of Professional Psychology’s Ph.D.
-Business Psychology (I/O Track) program is open to applicants who have earned a bachelor or master’s degree from a regionally accredited institution in Psychology, the Behavioral Sciences, or Management, and who meets other entrance requirements.
+Application to The Chicago School of Professional Psychology’s Business Psychology doctoral program is open to any person who has earned a master’s degree from a regionally accredited institution with 36 hours in psychology, behavioral science or management.
 Students applying to the Ph.D. in Business Psychology program must submit the following:

 - Application Fee: $50